 The Trustee has used the climate scenario analysis as a key tool for identifying, assessing and managing climate-related risks and opportunities.
-In particular, the analysis was used to identify the time horizons over which the physical risks and transition risks could materialise (see page 22).
+In particular, the analysis was used to identify the time horizons over which the physical risks and transition risks could materialise (see page 13).

 The Trustee has considered what the possible impacts of climate change could be over each of these time horizons and whether its investment strategies are likely to be robust against these risks (or able to take advantage of any opportunities).

-The Trustee has made an investment in the NTR Clean Power Fund within the Diversified Growth Fund, which seeks to take advantage of such opportunities.
+Taking this into account, the Trustee has made an investment in the NTR Clean Power fund within the Diversified Growth Fund, which seeks to take advantage of such opportunities.
+The Trustee has also made available an ESG-focussed fund in the Plan's self-select fund range.